 Precision CNC-machined from high strength steel, our flywheel assembly is mated to the Mazda OEM ring gear, then surfaced hardened using a ferritic carburizing heat-treating process, creating an extremely durable disc wear surface.
 The ring gear is thermally-mated to the flywheel and bolted in place for added security to prevent slippage during engagement of the starter motor.

-The weight of the stock flywheel is 23 lbs., compared to 13 lbs for the Racing Beat Flywheel.
+The weight of the stock flywheel is 23 lbs., compared to 16 lbs for the Racing Beat Flywheel including the counter weight.
 The actual reduction in inertia from stock is much greater than the weights suggest, since the stock flywheel is 1 to 2 inches thick at its outside edge.

 Retaining Critical Engine Balance